gvwilson/sensibleadventures/cloudherd/new.md

 her neck gleamed against her dark skin.
 When she smiled, her teeth seemed as white as the snow-capped peaks around them.

 "Well, this is a pleasant surprise," she said warmly.
-"Major Bonzon, could you introduce us please?"
+"Colonel Bonzon, could you introduce us please?"

 "My apologies, Your Highness.
 Sergeant?"